Inspire Telecom Logo

 Quick FAQs

-Can my provider really put my price up mid-contract?
+Can my broadband provider raise prices mid-contract?

-If the rise breaches the original contract, you can usually exit without paying early termination charges (ETCs).
+If the rise breaches what your original contract stated, you can usually exit without paying an early termination charge (ETC).
 You still pay up to the cancellation date.
-Get the agreement in writing before you start the switch, otherwise the old provider may try to charge an ETC and you'll have to dispute it.
+Get the provider's agreement in writing before you start the switch, otherwise the old provider may apply an ETC you then have to dispute.
+This right is usually time-limited, often around 30 days from the notification.

 Switch to a provider that won't do this to you